BenjaminUrquhart/python-player/README.md

 # Python Music Player
 A small music player coded in the python programming language

+# Dependencies

+- Pygame (http://pygame.org; can be installe with pip)
+- AppJar (http://appjar.info; can also be installed with pip)

 # Usage

 Plays music in the "Music" folder within the current directory